andrew-na-git/Score-Embedding-Fast-Diffusion/README.md

 ### Running DDPM or DDIM model for comparison

+Running the comparison models is exactly the same as above except now everything is taking place in the `comparison` directory.

 First, make sure you have `cd` into the `comparison` directory.
 Then, to train the model,

     python3 run.py --config <config_file_name>